EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/v3.0/ide/ip-addresses.md

 You may also want to look at [Resolving installation issues](/docs/ue4/setup/#resolving-installation-issues) for other ideas on getting things to work.

-If you have additional communication issues please head over to the [SkookumScript forum](https://skookum.chat/) and see if other users have had a similar issue resolved or create a post describing your issue and we will help walk you through it.
+If you have additional communication issues please head over to the [SkookumScript forum][forum] and see if other users have had a similar issue resolved or create a post describing your issue and we will help walk you through it.
 {:.focus}

+[forum]: /community/ "Discuss SkookumScript with the community"